-Currently, Linda is involved in designing and teaching the k-12 Spirituality in Education strand of the Spirituality Mind Body IntensiveProgram in Psychology & Education at Columbia University, Teachers College.
-She was appointed as an Adjunct Assistant Professor in the summer of 2014 when this program first began.
-Linda is also one of the cofounders of the Collaborative for Academic, Social, and Emotional Learning (CASEL).
-CASEL’s mission is to establish social and emotional learning as an essential part of education from preschool through high school worldwide.
-CASEL celebrated its 25thAnniversary in 2019.
+More recently, Linda is one of the co-founders and presently the Senior Program Advisor for Transformative Educational Leadership (TEL).
+TEL serves leaders in Pre-K- 12 grade education and beyond to cultivate their inner lives in service of their outer lives being ones that nurture compassionate, caring and equitable educational environments where all students and adults thrive.
+She is also involved in designing and teaching the K-12 Spirituality in Education Strand of the Mind-Body-Spirit Masters Program in Psychology & Education at Columbia University, Teachers College.
+She was appointed as an Adjunct Assistant Professor in the Summer of 2014 when this program first began.
+Linda is also one of the co-founders of the Collaborative for Academic, Social, and Emotional Learning (CASEL) and is presently a Senior District Consultant for CASEL.
+CASEL’s mission is to establish social and emotional learning as an essential part of education from pre-school through high school worldwide.

 Linda is the coauthor of Waging Peace in Our Schools (Beacon Press, 1996), editor of Schools with Spirit: Nurturing the Inner Lives of Children and Teachers (Beacon Press, 2001), chapter contributor to Forever After: New York City Teachers on 9/11 (Teacher College Press, 2006), and author of Building Emotional Intelligence (Sounds True, 2008, 2014).
 She has authored and/or co-authored over 25 articles and book chapters.
-Linda has received numerous awards including: Educational Innovator by the National Education Association; the Richard R. Green Distinguished Educator Award; the Spirit of Crazy Horse Award for “creating courage in discouraged youth.” and the International Education and Resource Network (iEARN) 2001 Making a Difference Award.
+Linda has received numerous awards including the Educational Innovator by the National Education Association; the Richard R. Green Distinguished Educator Award; the Spirit of Crazy Horse Award for “creating courage in discouraged youth”; and the International Education and Resource Network (iEARN) 2001 Making a Difference Award.